FruitbatM/amaris-chocolate/README.md

 # User Experience (UX)
 ## User Stories
-As a user type, I want to perform an action, so that I can achieve a goal.
 ### Visitor Stories
-As a site visitor, I would like to:
-- learn what products the company offers.....
+1. As a site visitor, I would like to learn more about the company and what products the company offers.
-- easily navigate through the site and find what I am looking for with an ease
+2. As a site visitor, I would like to easily navigate through the site and find what I'm looking for with an ease.
-- easily able to contact the company if I might have enquiries
+3. As a site visitor, I would like to contact the company if I might have any enquires.
-- view the site on all devices ...........
-- find social media contacts with an ease so I can
-- have an option to order products
+4. As a site visitor, I would like to have an option to order the products the company offers.
-- learn more about the company so .....
-- learn how bean to chocolate bar is made.....
+5. As a site visitor, I would like that the website is responsive on all screen sizes.
+6. As a site visitor, I would like to be able to easily find and navigate to the company's social media.

 ### Business Stories
-As a business owner, I would like to:
+1. As a business owner, I would like to have the website that is elegant, simple and easy to use.
-- as a newly founded company to promote our brand throughout the site
+2. As a business owner, I want the website users to be able to find information about our company and products easily.
-- expand our existing market and build brand awareness
+3. As a business owner, I would like to expand our existing market and build the brand awareness.
-- increase the sales
-- have the user interface that is simple, elegant, and easy to use
+4. As a business owner, I would like for the users to have an option to order our handcrafted chocolates.
+5. As a business owner, I would like to increase the sales.

+## Structure
+Amaris Chocolate website is designed to be elegant, consistent and user friendly.
+    - Interaction Design
+    - Information Design

+## Skeleton

+## Design

+### Colour Scheme

 # Features
+## Existing Features
+## Future Implementation
+- creating 404 error page
+- website version in Croatian language
+- expand chocolate products selection
+- adding the payment methods to order products and collect the paymenet

 # Technologies
 ## Languages
 - [HTML5](https://en.wikipedia.org/wiki/HTML5)
+    - HTML5 was used as the main language to _complete the structure of the website_.
 - [CSS3](https://en.wikipedia.org/wiki/CSS)
+    - custom written CSS3 was used to style the website.
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
+    - JavaScript was used to create 'Back To Top Arrow' functionality

 ## Framework, Libraries and Programs
 - [Bootstrap v.4.5.](https://getbootstrap.com/docs/4.5/getting-started/introduction/)